adarshu/GeocodeService/README.md

 </pre>

 ## Extending the code
-- 2 geocoding providers are provided: Google Maps, and Here maps
+- 2 geocoding providers are provided: Google Maps, and Here Maps
-- new Geocoding providers may be created via simply extending `GeocodeProvider` and using them as the primary or secondary provider
+- new Geocoding providers may be created via simply extending `GeocodeProvider` and setting them as the primary or secondary provider

 ## TODOs/Future enhancements
 - make the code follow the "Pythonic" way